Barrett Reid: Recognition

 On Australia Day 1983, Reid was appointed a Member of the Order of Australia (AM) for services to librarianship.

 The State Library of Victoria Barrett Reid Scholarship is awarded to Victorian public library employees to assist with professional development activities.

 Personal life

-Reid was bisexual and in a long-term relationship with Phillip Jones, who discussed their relationship and bisexuality in his memoir.
+Reid was bisexual and in a long-term relationship with Philip Jones, who discussed their relationship and bisexuality in his memoir.
 Reid's bisexuality is also mentioned in Modern Love: The Lives of John and Sunday Reed.
 Although his sexuality was not a secret in Brisbane in the 1940s, he chose not to be publicly out when establishing his career in Melbourne libraries and only really came out after his retirement and death in his posthumously published book of poetry.